Over 50 Years of Serving People In Need

 We always have been and always will be committed to honoring the Lord by helping those who are most in need.” – Sylvia Anderson, Everett Gospel Mission CEO

-We first opened the doors to Everett Gospel Mission 50 years ago with a mission to help men trapped in homelessness find a place of refuge where they could rebuild the lives.
+We first opened the doors to Everett Gospel Mission over 50 years ago with a mission to help men trapped in homelessness find a place of refuge where they could rebuild their lives.

 As the needs of our community have changed, so has our approach.
-The timeline below will give you a glimpse of our history, showing you how we’ve adapted to meet the changing faces and staggering needs of those experiencing generational poverty, homelessness and hunger.
+We’ve adapted to meet the changing faces and staggering needs of those experiencing generational poverty, homelessness and hunger.

-Today we are the largest Faith-Based Organization for homeless men, women and children in Snohomish Country.
+Today we are the largest faith-based organization for homeless men, women and children in Snohomish County.
 We are the only organization to provide emergency shelter for single men, and the largest organization providing emergency shelter to single women.

 1961: Everett Gospel Mission opened their doors in downtown Everett to serve men experiencing homelessness.

-1984: The Everett Gospel Mission’s Women and Children’s Shelter opened in 1984 in response to the quickly growing population of homeless women, as well as those fleeing from domestic violence.
+1984: The Everett Gospel Mission’s Women and Children’s Shelter opened in response to the quickly growing population of homeless women, as well as those fleeing from domestic violence.

 1993: The current Men’s Shelter and Day Center was built in 1993 to accommodate the increasing needs of men experiencing homelessness in Snohomish County.
 In addition to offering meals and overnight shelter, this new facility allowed us to provide long-term intensive case management, job training and help for specific needs such as mental illness, substance abuse and other issues endemic to being homeless.